rlintott/gba-mu/README.md

 The RyBoyAdvance is a WIP Game Boy Advance emulator.
 It is written in C++ with an object-oriented design.
 There's still a lot of work to be done on it, and currently only a couple games are playable.

-Now that most of the system is emulated, I am focusing on improving performance and refactoring the code and architecture before moving on to making the emulator more accurate.

 ## Upcoming Features and TODOs:
 - [ ] Code refactoring
 - [ ] Optimization (RyBoyAdvance currently runs around 170FPS on my laptop)